Integral Models of Extremal Rational Elliptic Surfaces: Introduction

 \section{Introduction}

 An extremal rational elliptic surface is a smooth projective rational elliptic surface $X$ over an algebraically closed field $k$ together with a morphism $f: X \to \pone$ with a section, such that the Mordell-Weil group of the geometric general fibre of $f$ is finite.
 Such surfaces were classified by R. Miranda and U. Persson over the complex numbers \cite{mp} and by W. E. Lang over algebraically closed fields of characteristic $p > 0$ in \cite{l1} and \cite{l2}.
-During his work on \cite{l2}, the senior author became convinced that the extremal rational elliptic surfaces in characteristic $p$ were closely linked to their characteristic-zero counterparts, but at the time was unable to formulate a precise theorem.
+A summary of these classifications is provided in the appendix.
+During his work on \cite{l2}, the senior author became convinced that the extremal rational elliptic surfaces in characteristic $p$ were closely linked to their characteristic zero counterparts.
+For instance, there is no surface $X_{3333}$ with four singular fibres of type $I_3$ in characteristic three, but one might guess that the surface of type III in characteristic three comes from reducing $X_{3333}$ $\mod 3$ in such a way that three of the singular fibres come together.
+There are several such situations throughout the classification, but at the time, the senior author was unable to formulate a precise theorem covering all cases.

 Later, the senior author began to wonder if the characteristic zero extremal rational elliptic surfaces had integral models with good reduction everywhere.
 Since a rational elliptic surface is the projective plane with nine points (possibly infinitely near) blown up, this author guessed that such models might exist, and realized that if enough such models could be produced, they would provide the link between characteristic zero and characteristic $p$ discussed in the last paragraph.